ansys/pyfluent-visualization/doc/source/getting_started/index.rst

    cd pyfluent-visualization
    pip install -e .

-For instructions on installing the ``pyfluent-visualization`` package and modfiyng it locally, see the `README <https://github.com/pyansys/pyfluent-visualization/blob/main/README.rst>`_.
-The changes that you make are reflected in your setup after you restart the Python kernel.
+Any changes that you make locally are reflected in your setup after you restart the Python kernel.

-This allows you to install the PyFluent ``ansys-fluent-visualization`` module and modify it locally and have the changes reflected in your setup after restarting the Python kernel.

 *************
 Launch Fluent
 *************

-You can launch Fluent from Python using the ``launch_fluent`` function:
+You can launch Fluent from PyFluent using the ``launch_fluent`` function:

 .. code:: python